 NB: A ‘leader’ is someone who has been given oversight of a specific group of young people.
-They may be a paid staff member, or volunteer.
-All leaders must have a current positive Blue Card or exemption and undertake annual child safety training.
+They may be a paid staff member, or a volunteer.
+All leaders must go through a section process which includes holding a current positive Working With Children Check (or exemption) and undertaking child safety training.

-Your permission is required for your child to participate in an age-appropriate ministry and its related activities at your local Presbyterian Church.
+Your permission is required for your child to participate in an age-appropriate ministry and related activities at your local Church.

 - Method of communicating with your child.